 Cream of Tartar may contain a potent allergen

-Tartaric acid is a byproduct of wine making, which uses sulfites.
+Tartaric acid is a byproduct of wine making.
+Just about all wine making uses sulfites.
 So most Cream of tartar ends up with sulfites in it.
 If these symptoms are familiar, you may want to read more about sulfites at whyiodine.com/cream-of-tartar-sulfites

 If you are asthmatic, your chances of being sensitive to sulfites are between 1 in 20 and 1 in 100 1